siyelo/dna/_docs/communication.md

 -   [Siyelo Unconference](unconference.html) twice per year.
 -   Pulse meetings (or mini-conferences).
 These happen about twice per year, in between the unconferences.
-Typically a half day or whole day with some kind of theme, like “how we make decisions” or “how we handle conflict” or “how we run courses”.
+Typically a half day or whole day with some kind of theme, like "how we make decisions" or "how we handle conflict" or "how we run courses".
 -   Team mailing list - a single mailing list with everyone on it.
 We use simple [email conventions](email-conventions.html) to separate must-read stuff from general discussions, and the [Bun